Tate Reeves: Confederate iconography

-In June 2020, amid the George Floyd protests, debate arose about whether to change the flag of Mississippi, which featured Confederate insignia.
+In June 2020, amid the George Floyd protests, debate arose about whether to change the flag of Mississippi, which featured a Confederate insignia.
 Reeves initially said that the flag should be changed only by voter-approved referendum, but later reversed himself, saying that if the Mississippi legislature passed a bill to retire the flag without a referendum, he would sign it.
 On June 28, 2020, the legislature voted to change the flag, 91 to 23 in the House and 37 to 14 in the Senate.
 Reeves signed the legislation two days later, removing the last state flag to display a Confederate symbol.

 COVID-19

-Amid the acceleration of the COVID-19 pandemic, Reeves was accused of undermining efforts to contain the spread of the virus.
-In early 2020, he closed schools, declared a state of emergency, and told people to trust in the "power of prayer", but did little to combat COVID-19 transmission.
+Amid the acceleration of the COVID-19 pandemic Reeves closed schools, declared a state of emergency, and told people to trust in the "power of prayer", but did little to combat COVID-19 transmission.
 In March 2020, Reeves issued an order deeming most public places to be "essential services."
 His order prompted substantial criticism, largely because it clashed with previously issued local orders and caused confusion as to whether the order overrode local leaders' decisions to order the closures of businesses and other public places.
 Leaders of many of Mississippi's largest cities and counties criticized Reeves's order.
-The mayor of Tupelo said that Reeves had engaged in an "abdication of leadership."
+The mayor of Tupelo said that Reeves had engaged in an "abdication of leadership".
 Days later, Reeves issued an amended order, clarifying that his previous order was not intended to interfere with local governments' decisions.

 Reeves implemented a "stay-at-home" order in April 2020, but allowed some retail businesses to reopen shortly thereafter.
 In early May 2020, Mississippi had its largest spike of coronavirus deaths and cases up to that point.
 It had another sharp uptick in COVID-19 cases and deaths in November 2020.
 In December 2020, although Reeves urged the public to avoid large gatherings to prevent the further spread of the virus, his office invited legislators and other officials to at least three holiday parties at the Governor's Mansion.

 Except for August 4 through September 30, 2020, Reeves did not issue a statewide mask mandate in the state, setting only county-by-county mandates in locations with rapid increases in infections.
 Of the state's 82 counties, 16 were under a mask mandate in November 2020, when the mandates expired.
 Effective April 30, 2021, Reeves ended COVID-19 restrictions (with the exception of the school mask mandate) through May 31, 2021.
 For the 2021–2022 school year, he did not reinstate the mask mandate.
 At a political rally in July 2021, he called the Centers for Disease Control and Prevention's recommendations on indoor face coverings "foolish" and "harmful".